Little Motor, Little Tires, Little Nitrous...

 I used an RX-7 alternator, made brackets to mount it below the motor plate.

-The car now weighs 2330lbs (2530lbs including a 200lb driver), about 325lbs lighter than before the setback, even though it still has original glass, stock seats, a full exhaust system and the Huge Magneflow muffler.
+The car now weighs 2325lbs (2525lbs including a 200lb driver), about 335lbs lighter than before the setback, even though it still has original glass, stock seats, a full exhaust system and the Huge Magneflow muffler.
 Depending on fuel load and rear bumper weight, distribution varies between 47/53 and 43/57.
 Remember, this car was built for the street, not a sticky prep'd track

 The ignition boxs and coil are now inside the car, behind the firewall.
 The new radiator mounting could not get much simpler or lighter, possible because now the engine is mounted directly to the chassis (no rubber).
 I may build a carbon fiber duct between the radiator and nose, but it runs cool just like this.
 Even in 98 degree heat, it still idles at 185 degrees.

-I told ya the body was still going to look stock when it was done!
-I need to add power windows now, as the setback dash now covers the window cranks (the doors must be opened to roll the windows up/down).
-With the exception of the firewall and trans tunnel mods, the car pictured here has a completely stock body- no wheelwell trimming, no mini tubs, no subframe connectors, no roll bar, and no chassis reinforcements.
-All upgrades are bolt-ons, including the rearend/Torquearm upgrade.
-The only (2) additional holes have been drilled in the car, in the top of the transmission tunnel, for anchoring the Torquearm's front yoke assembly.
+Still need to add power windows, as the setback dash now covers the window cranks (the doors must be opened to roll the windows up/down).
+With the exception of the firewall, trans tunnel, mini tub mods, the car pictured here has a completely stock body- no subframe connectors, no roll bar, and no added chassis reinforcements.
 Even the hangers for the exhaust system were made to use existing holes in the chassis.

-I still need to make a few extension panels to cover the area between the cowl and dash.
-The carpets are also getting re-dyed, and should be re-installed shortly.
+I still need to make some extension panels to cover the area between the cowl and dash.
 The little black knob ahead of the driver's door opening is the adjustable prop valve for the rear brakes.

 A gauge panel was made to fill the area where the stock stereo used to reside.
 It's attached to the support structure under the dash, so when the dash cover is removed, the gauges stay connected and in place.